PX-bench

 Convention adherence

-Rubrics include: component reuse over duplication, design tokens over hardcoded values, visual hierarchy and spacing, and date and number formatting in the house style.
+Rubrics include: component reuse over duplication, design tokens over hardcoded values, naming and file conventions, and date and number formatting in the house style.

 Pathway completeness